 As customary, American began with beverages and warm nuts.

 I asked for the beef to be medium rare to rare.
 It was.
-Airlines are doing a much better job of preparing meat to a passenger’s desire.
+Airlines are doing a much better job of preparing beef to individual tastes.

 The entree and dessert were very good.
-There were snacks arranged in the galley for mid-flight munching.
-The pre-arricval meal was served a bout two hours before landing.
+After dinner, flight attendants set out a variety of snacks in the galley for mid-flight munching.
+The pre-arricval meal was served about two hours before landing.

 After dinner, the flight attendants dimmed the cabin lights and many passengers took the opportunity to watch entertainment on the video system or recline to full flat and nap.

 After flying on the 787-9 on its domestic maiden flight with American, it was a pleasure to experience this plane on a long-haul international route that it was designed to fly.
 The 787-9 is probably my favorite aircraft to fly because of the higher humidity and cabin pressure and the large electronic dimming windows.
-Also because the 787-9 is one of the newer models in an airline’s fleet the seats are usually one of the best that airline has to offer.
 Now it would be fun to experience the premium economy seats on this aircraft.